Librarika/manual/docs/opacs.md

 # Home Page

 A home page is refers to the first page that appears upon opening a website on web browser, sometimes called the start page.
-In this page you can view all the information and also the workflow of Librarika.
+In this page you can view the workflow of your library.

 * In home page at first you can see all the menus and your profile icon bar.